Featured attractions

 Injidup is a beautiful beach with a well known surf break.

-A popular surfing beach between Wilyabrup and Gracetown.
-Camping is not permitted.
+A popular surfing beach between Wilyabrup and Gracetown accessible by four-wheel drive only.

 A great surfing and fishing destination.

-The Cave Works Discovery Centre, as well as Lake Cave, one of the deepest tourist caves in Leeuwin-Naturaliste National Park, are both well worth a visit.
+Lake Cave is one of the deepest caves in Leeuwin-Naturaliste National Park and well worth a visit.

-Jewel Cave is the largest cave in the area, with an entry through a spectacular cavern.
+Jewel Cave is one of the largest caves in the area, with an entry through a spectacular cavern.
 Three main chambers feature outstanding limestone formations.